uwol/proleap-vb6-parser/README.md

 [![Coverage](https://coveralls.io/repos/github/uwol/vb6parser/badge.svg?branch=master)](https://coveralls.io/github/uwol/vb6parser?branch=master)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-This is a parser and grammar for Visual Basic 6.0, which generates an Abstract Syntax Tree (AST) and Abstract Semantic Graph (ASG) for Visual Basic 6.0 code.
+This is an ANTLR4-based parser for Visual Basic 6.0, which generates an Abstract Syntax Tree (AST) and Abstract Semantic Graph (ASG) for Visual Basic 6.0 code.
 The AST represents plain Visual Basic 6.0 source code in a syntax tree structure.
 The ASG is generated from the AST by semantic analysis and provides data and control flow information (e. g. variable access).

+The parser is developed test-driven and has successfully been applied to large Visual Basic 6.0 projects.

 Example